-If that were to be the case, the aficionados might be able to quietly enjoy sipping away at some fine styles without breaking the bank.
+If that were to be the case, the aficionados might be able to quietly enjoy sipping away at some exquisite styles without breaking the bank.
+But, on the other hand, there's a danger they'll disappear altogether if producing them becomes less attractive to the bean-counters who are starting to rule the roost in the upper echelons of the significant wine concerns.

-But, on the other hand, there's a danger they'll disappear altogether if producing them becomes less attractive to the bean-counters who are starting to rule the roost in the upper echelons of the big wine concerns.
+However, now I know what I've been missing, I'll be doing my bit to sustain them in the future.

-However, now I know what I've been missing I'll be doing my bit to sustain them in the future.
+On the Tawny side of things the Cellar No. 7 (\$20, average age of five years) was a light style that doesn't need a log fire on a cold winter night while the Para Grand Tawny (\$26) with an average age of ten years was wonderfully complex.

-Moving on to the Tawny side of things the Cellar No. 7 (\$20) with an average age of five years was a light style that doesn't need a log fire on a cold winter night while the Para Grand Tawny (\$26) with an average age of ten years was wonderfully complex.
+The sale of the winery and its vast stocks of unfashionable fortified wine meant the new owners acquired substantial supplies of Rutherglen Muscat and Tokay.

-The sale of the winery and its large stocks of unfashionable fortified wine meant the new owners acquired substantial supplies of Rutherglen Muscat and Tokay and, as a lover of both there was no way I was going to be walking out without sampling what was on offer.
+As a lover of both, there was no way I was going to be walking out without sampling what was on offer.